scKamui/OfferTrail/readme.txt

 5. **Login or Register**:
    - create a new account.
 Otherwise, login with the test credentials provided.
-   - You can use my login: username: sami password: sami

 6. **Start using OfferTrail!**
    - Add new job applications, track your progress, and stay on top of all your submissions.